Jose-GuilhermeG/Eclipse/README.md

 Licença
 </h1>
 <p>
-Este projeto é licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para mais
+Este projeto é licenciado sob a Licença MIT - veja o arquivo <a herf = 'LICENSE'>Licença</a> para mais
 </p>